 B. Finding a Qualified Private Child Custody Evaluator.

-- 1. The specific criteria required under the law, including licensing, education and training, for a private, mental health professional to be qualified as a court-appointed child custody evaluator is available on the California Court's website.
-The list of qualifications may then be used to search through any standard public resource, such as the internet, to find a mental health professional who meets all the legal criteria. - 2.
-A private, court appointed evaluator must be able to sign under penalty of perjury and file a Declaration of Private Child Custody Evaluator Regarding Qualifications (form FL-326) within 10 days of the appointment. - 3.
-The court does not maintain a list of qualified evaluators nor does it endorse any mental health professional. - 4.
-The parties are responsible for ensuring a private child custody evaluator meets all the legal qualifications. - C. Qualifications Declaration.
+The specific criteria required under the law, including licensing, education and training, for a private, mental health professional to be qualified as a court-appointed child custody evaluator by the San Diego court is available to the public on the court's website or from FCS.
+The list of qualifications may then be used to search through any standard public resource, such as the internet, to find a mental health professional who meets all the legal criteria.
+A private, court appointed evaluator must be able to sign under penalty of perjury and file a Declaration of Private Child Custody Evaluator Regarding Qualifications within ten days of the appointment.
+The court does not maintain a list of qualified evaluators nor does it endorse any mental health professional.
+The parties are responsible for ensuring a private child custody evaluator meets all the legal qualifications.

+C. Qualifications Declaration.
 The parties are responsible for ensuring the timely filing of the qualifications declaration signed by the private evaluator.
-Failure to ensure the timely filing of the qualifications declaration may be considered by the court as a factor in a party's objection related to the evaluator's report. - D. Child Custody Evaluator's Report.
+Failure to ensure the timely filing of the qualifications declaration may be considered by the court as a factor in a party's objection related to the evaluator's report.

+D. Child Custody Evaluator's Report.
 The court may consider the evaluator's report in accordance with the law, including proceedings indirectly related to child custody or visitation.